Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 The translation is available on www.good-translator-website.com
 <br><br>

-The audiobook was narrated by Good Narrator and his narration is licensed under CC BY-SA license:<br>
+The audiobook was narrated by Good Narrator and his narration is licensed under the CC BY-SA license:<br>

 <div class="do-not-break-out" markdown="1">
 [https://creativecommons.org/licenses/by-sa/4.0/.](https://creativecommons.org/licenses/by-sa/4.0/.)<br>